AboutWork

 Earning trust in a decentralized media landscape

 The system was never perfect, but it established an essential shared commons people could point to, argue with, and recognize as real.
-That agreement is breaking down.

 Truth is not a midpoint between competing opinions, it's the outcome of verification and evidence.
 The strategic shift reframes the brand from a neutral observer to an active defender of shared reality.